 explore learn grow

-Is your daughter anxious?
-Does she worry about school or getting sick?
-Does she get tummy aches, is she vomiting or nauseous?
+Is your daughter anxious and worried?
+Or sad and irritable?
+Does she cry a lot and get upset about small things?
 Is your son nervous and fearful?
 Clingy or afraid to be alone?
 Does your child have low self-esteem?
 Do you see changes in behavior or trouble sleeping?
 Does social media cause a lot of drama?
 Are you frustrated because nothing seems to work?
 I help kids and families of all shapes and sizes be the best they can be.

 Online counseling sessions are super easy!
 Just click a link in an email and voila!
 You are set!